Seth Kale

 Seth Irunsewe Kale MBE, OON, CFR (June 6, 1904 – November 19, 1994) was a Nigerian Anglican bishop who served as Principal of CMS Grammar School, Lagos from 1944 to 1950 and as Bishop of Lagos from 1963 to 1974.

 He was consecrated a bishop on St Andrew's Day (30 November) 1963, by Cecil Patterson, Archbishop of West Africa.
 He holds the distinction of being the first African to preach in the famous St Paul's Cathedral, London.

 Early life

 Kale was born the eldest son of the family of seven on June 6, 1904, in Ipata, Mobalufon, in Odogbolu Local Government of Ogun State.
-His parents Pa Jacob & Mama Victoria Kale were said to be the first Christian converts in the village.
+His parents Pa Jacob and Mama Victoria Kale were said to be the first Christian converts in the village.
 At birth he was given the Yoruba name Irunsewe meaning “we” (this one) “se” (happen); “irun” (nothing at all).
+This was on account of the early demise of the first 3 children of Victoria and Jacob.
+Irunsewe means no harm shall befall this one.
 On June 25, 1904 he was baptized with the name Seth.